diannedejesus/debt_tracker/readme.md

 *This application is ment for small databases.
 If used with and extensive database then the way data is worked with should be reevaluated to avoid long loading times.
 You could cache the data locally to avoid calling to the database frequently and setting an interval for verifying for changes.
 Also modify calls the entire database for only a select amount of data to be displayed.
 Setting the display data to pages.

-NOTE:: Check testing routes with postmen or similar app to ensure restrintion work.
+NOTE:: Check testing routes with postmen or similar app to ensure restrintion work. [research] NOTE:: Verify callback and awaits in same application.
+Is it ok?? [research] NOTE:: Verify render vs redirect?? [research]
-NOTE:: Verify callback and awaits in same application.
-Is it ok??
+NOTE:: Revisit tests
-NOTE:: Verify render vs redirect??
+NOTE:: verify error handling, throw errors [research] NOTE:: submitting request for delete or others without forms [research] NOTE:: try consolidating views
  -->